mbimoad/mbimoad/README.md

 ### Hi there How Are You? 👋
-My Name is Muhammad BimoAdjie Dwintoro, Iam A student of Mandiri University Subang, Welcome To My Profile !
+My Name is Muhammad BimoAdjie Dwintoro, Iam a Bachelor Of Computer Science student at Mandiri University, Welcome To My Profile !

 - 🔭 I’m currently working as Freelancer